outofmbufs/pidcontrol/README.md

     windup = I_Windup(4.2)        # limit integration to [-4.2, 4.2]
     h = PIDHistory(1000)          # keep 1000 history records

-    p = PIDPlus(Kp=foo, Ki=bar, Kd=baz, modifiers=[ramp, windup, h])
+    z = PIDPlus(Kp=foo, Ki=bar, Kd=baz, modifiers=[ramp, windup, h])

-Note that the order of the modifiers in that list is significant: they will be activated in that order each time p.pid() calculates values.
+Note that the order of the modifiers in that list is significant: they will be activated in that order each time z.pid() calculates values.
 This is irrelevant for most of the modifiers; however, it may be important to think about where to put the PIDHistory modifier depending on what it is you are trying to see.
 The PIDHistory modifier is actually one that can be meaningfully instantiated multiple times, thus:

     ramp = SetpointRamp(1.5)      # ramp over 1.5 seconds
     windup = I_Windup(4.2)        # limit integration to [-4.2, 4.2]